Bikes n’ Brews Tour

 And JoJo’s Pretzels, on the corner of Main and Washington, is a great place to take a break with a homemade soft pretzel and root beer float.

-If you’re there between May 30-October 20th – be sure to see the Seward Johnson life-sized bronze sculptures and Quilt Garden.
+If you’re there between May 30-October 1st – be sure to see the Quilt Gardens.

 The Goshen Historical Society is also on Main St.; check out their Lincoln Highway presentation.